 Sexual assault: Attempted or actual sexual penetration against another person without consent.

 Sexual harassment: Unwelcome sexual advances, requests for sexual favors, sexually motivated physical conduct or other verbal or physical conduct or communication of a sexual nature, including gender-based harassment that creates an intimidating, hostile, or offensive educational or work environment.
-The Alexandria City School Board prohibits sexual harassment of any student or school personnel at school or any school-sponsored activity.
-Additional information is listed below.

 Short-term removal: Suspending a student with a disability to an alternative setting for 10 school days or less in a school year.
 It also applies to removals when the cumulative amount is 10 school days, but not consecutive and does not constitute a pattern or change of placement.